A Passion for Clean

 For those involved in any aspect of the food industry, we need to apply this approach to ensure food products are safely produced and delivered to consumers.

 How can you apply a practice-makesperfect approach to what you or your plant employees do regarding sanitation, quality or food safety every day?
 Let’s talk about some possibilities on how to do it better.
+PATH FORWARD.

 It all starts with a cleanable facility and with equipment designed to be easily cleaned.
 As an advocate of the relationship of sanitary design to food safety, I encourage a comprehensive understanding of weaknesses in current sanitary design and the challenges poor design brings to cleaning.
 This understanding of design challenges can be gained by using an equipment or facility-design checklist.
 The Grocery Manufacturers Association or the American Meat Institute offer such checklists that can be used to evaluate current designs and modify them as needed.